finia2NA/GrammarCrammer/README.md

 Pattern Deck/
-  client/   ← React Native / Expo app (iOS, Android, Web) server/   ← Express + Prisma API server
+  client/   ← React Native / Expo app (iOS, Android, Web) server/   ← Express + Prisma API server shared/   ← @patterndeck/shared: constants and types used by both
 ```

 All AI calls go through the server — the client never calls the Anthropic API directly.
 This keeps your API key secure (encrypted server-side) and enables server-side features like background explanation generation.